patryk-basiak/patryk-basiak/README.md

 - 🇵🇱 I'm studying at the Polish-Japanese Academy of Internet Technology 🇯🇵
 - 👀 I’m interested in becoming a Data Scientist
 - 🌱 I’m currently learning Python,SQL and Java
-- 💞️ I’m looking to collaborate on basic data bases
+- 💞️ I’m looking to collaborate on basic databases
 - 📫 How to reach me discord Pathowl#7713

 <!---